LLNL/shroud/docs/struct.rst

 Struct
 ------

-..
 Shroud supports both structs and classes.
 But it treats them much differently.
 Whereas in C++ a struct and class are essentially the same thing, Shroud treats structs as a C style struct.
 They do not have associated methods.
 This allows them to be mapped to a Fortran derived type with the ``bind(C)`` attribute and a Python NumPy array.

 ..
 A struct is defined the same as a class with a *declarations* field for struct members.
    In addition, a struct can be defined in a single ``decl`` in the YAML file.

 For wrapping purposes, a struct is a C++ class without a vtable.
 It will contain POD types.
-Unlike classes where all member functions do not need to be wrapped, a struct should be fully defined.
+Unlike classes where all member variables do not need to be wrapped, a struct should be fully defined.
 This is necessary to allow an array of structs to be created in the wrapper language then passed to C++.